kimbar/mupf_project/docs/logging.md

 When a sentinel is in place and the wrapped function would be called the sentinel is called.
-The sentinel reports this (**enter**) event to its parent and aunts and then immediately calls the wrapped function.
+The sentinel reports this (**enter**) event to its parent and aunts by passing an event object and then immediately calls the wrapped function.
 When the function finishes, the sentinel once again reports (**exit**) event to its parent and aunts and returns the function return value.
 Enter and exit events are unambiguously paired by **call_id** in the eyes of parents and aunts.

 Managers, when informed by their sentinels (own or employed) about enter and exit events produce, update or destroy some writer objects.
 A writer object